thinkshout/mandrill_groups/README.txt

 Integrations with other modules:
   * Flag - Users can "follow" discussions, prioritizing them in displays, if the Flag module is enabled. (https://www.drupal.org/project/flag)
+  * Rules - Invokes an event when a response to the daily digest is received.

 -- REQUIREMENTS --